robingould/puzzle-generator/README.md

 put however many puzzles pieces u want on line 193 (let pieces = {number of pieces u want}f64)

-Makes b spline curves based on start and endpoints.
 Basically just divides up the piece count into the middlemost factors, and subdivides the dimensions of the puzzle by the factors.
+Uses those subdivisions to make b spline curves based on start and endpoints with slight variations.
+I don't know why I felt like not using the random crate, but I made a pseudorandom number generator to pick the variance.

 this is the first rust thing I've ever done besides hello world so please be nice